planetarysoftwares/Qaxe-routing-protocol/README.md

-### Protocol to route taxi defined in the Qaxe projetc
+### Qaxe route taxi Protocol for the #Qaxe project

+This protocol defines the data format for transmitting booking information, including passenger details, pickup/drop-off locations, and ticket prices.